-Research notes spanning two related areas: protein folding (Levinthal’s paradox, energy landscape theory, inverse folding with Potts models, dynamics-informed drug design) and the 3D point set alignment algorithms that underpin structural comparison (Kabsch, Horn, Arun, Umeyama).
+Research notes spanning three related areas: protein folding (Levinthal’s paradox, energy landscape theory, inverse folding with Potts models, dynamics-informed drug design), the 3D point set alignment algorithms that underpin structural comparison (Kabsch, Horn, Arun, Umeyama), and computational metabolic pathway design (graph-grammar chemical space expansion with ILP flow queries).

 Protein Folding